-Contributed by: Sam Dawson, Peter Sherwood and Denis Olarou, Carey Olsen
+Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and James Eggleton, Carey Olsen

-Division, the Admiralty Division, and the Financial Services Division.
+The Grand Court's civil case load is broadly divided between the Civil Division, the Family Division, the Admiralty Division, and the Financial Services Division.
 The overwhelming majority of litigation concerned with international financial services takes place in the specialist Financial Services Division.
 Among other things, the Financial Services Division is the mandatory division for:

-- proceedings relating to Cayman Islands investment funds; - most trust proceedings; - certain actions under the Companies Act (including all winding-up proceedings); - all proceedings to enforce foreign judgments and arbitral awards; and - most actions for breach of contract or duty by or against a professional services provider.
+- proceedings relating to Cayman Islands investment funds; - · most trust proceedings; - certain actions under the Companies Act (including all winding-up proceedings); - all proceedings to enforce foreign judgments and arbitral awards; and - most actions for breach of contract or duty by or against a professional services provider.